jesther-ai/jesther-ai/README.md

 ### Hi there 👋, I'm Jesther from Philippines
 #### Future iOS Developer
 I do content on Design and Development.
-I really enjoy learning languages and frameworks like React, React Native, Flutter, as well as work in WordPress.
+I really enjoy learning languages and frameworks like Flutter, as well as work in WordPress.
 Currently Learning iOS Development (natively)

 Skills: SWIFT / JS / Flutter / JS / HTML / CSS / PHP